Diversifying economics, part four: Mentorship program development considerations

 Happy to be part of this cohort!” - Doulo Sow

-In September, interested readers can apply to be a mentor/mentee with RIC here.
+Learn more about how to become a mentor/mentee with RIC here.

 Women's Institute for Science, Equity and Race's (WISER) Inclusive Peer Onsite Distance (IPOD) Mentoring Program: